RESIDENCY IN PRIMARY EYE CARE / OCULAR DISEASE - DEPARTMENT OF VETERANS AFFAIRS

 - By congressional law, candidates must be citizens of the United States.

 Upon receipt of the ORMatch application, The Residency Coordinator will then assemble the application materials and create a file for each applicant.
-Although not a prerequisite for selection, interviews, typically in person but occasionally via phone contact, are requested of specific candidates based upon the quality of their credentials, their supporting documents, and the quantity and quality of competing candidates.
+Although not a prerequisite for selection, interviews, typically in person or via video conference, are requested of specific candidates based upon the quality of their credentials, their supporting documents, and the quantity and quality of competing candidates.
 Viable candidates are directly informed that, if selected, documents in support of their credentials must be submitted for verification as required by facility policy.
 Candidates are advised that they must obtain State licensure that includes therapeutic licensure; however, a California license is not required.

 Selection Procedure